Matgend/Phylo_Imputation/README.md

 ## Simulation

-The inputs to provide for the function are the following:
+The inputs to provide to simulate data are the following:

 * a CSV file providing all the information for the simulation of the data.
 The CSV file must contain 10 columns:
   * nbr_traits: number of traits